tonywill5/RGB-Assignment/README.md

  <br />
  <br />
 Notes:
-* Unable to train the model as it was crashing my computter
 * all code was written on VScode
 * Data folder and labels file was stored locally on computer

  <br />

-Issues: \
+Issues:
-asdfasdf
+* Unable to train the model as it was crashing my computter

  <br />